joekerch/MECH105/False Position/README.md

-falsePosition is a function that estimates a single root of a chosen function using false positioning, which is a bracketing method.
+falsePosition is a function that estimates a single root of an inputed function using false positioning, which is a closed bracketing method.

 Inputs:
 * func = the function being evaluated